 This last year, we found smoking deals on flights to Las Vegas.
 While we’re not exactly the gambling types, Vegas has the advantage of being only a few hours from the amazing National Parks of Southern Utah.
 We decided we’d spend the weeks exploring the parks and connecting with nature, despite the cold.
 A Zion National Park winter visit was first on the agenda.

-Keep reading for what was still accessible and doable in winter in Zion National Park, as well as some of the best Zion hikes with kids!
+Keep reading for what was still accessible and doable in Zion National Park in winter, as well as some of the best Zion hikes with kids!

 This post on visiting Zion National Park in winter contains affiliate links, but all opinions are 100% my own.
 That means I earn a small commission if you purchase through my link, but doesn’t change your price.